angeldzzz23/loveyoulatte/README.md

 - [x] publish website

 The following **bonus** features are implemented:
-- [ ] A photo gallery
+- [x] A photo gallery
 - [x] Navigation menu and multiple pages
-- [ ] An “overview” section linking to other sections with page anchors
+- [x] An “overview” section linking to other sections with page anchors
 - [x] onHover/onScroll animations
 - [x] A mobile responsive site
 - [x] More advanced use of flexbox/grid CSS
 - [ ] Display if the business is currently open or closed
-- [ ] Hide a part of the page until a button is clicked
+- [x] Hide a part of the page until a button is clicked (hides products and animates as you scroll down)
 - [ ] Add something with a JS library you haven’t used before
 - [x] dark mode